ConstantRobotics-Ltd/CodingStandards/README.md

 ### Good practices

-1. Use *'nullptr'* to indicate a null pointer.
-Not NULL nor 0.
+1. Use `nullptr` to indicate a null pointer.
+Not `NULL` nor `0`.

-2. **Never** use *'using namespace'* in a header file.
+2. **Never** use `using namespace` in a header file.
 Try to avoid also in source C++ files, since it can create name conflicts and ambiguities.
-[Why is "using namespace" is considered a bad practice.](https://stackoverflow.com/questions/1452721/why-is-using-namespace-std-considered-bad-practice)
+[Why is `using namespace` is considered a bad practice.](https://stackoverflow.com/questions/1452721/why-is-using-namespace-std-considered-bad-practice)

-3. Apply *'include'* guards to avoid including the same file multiple times.
-Use *'#pragma once'*.
+3. Apply `include` guards to avoid including the same file multiple times.
+Use `#pragma once`.

 4. Always use namespaces while creating new class.
-All namespaces should be placed in one general namespace *'cr'*.
+All namespaces should be placed in one general namespace `cr`.
 ```c++
    #pragma once